-Before talking about Montalbano Elicona (Messina), I will begin by explaining its name.
+Before describing Montalbano Elicona, in the province of Messina, something should be said about the meaning of its name.
 There are two possible explanations.
-According to the first one, the name comes from mountain “Albanus”, which means white, perhaps because of the snow, as the village is located more than 900 meters above sea level.
-According to the second school of thought, the name comes from “al-bana”, which means “excellent place” in Arabic.
-And Montalbano Elicona is really an excellent place, starting from the castle, located right on the top of the village and reachable through the narrow alleys of the old town.
+According to the first, the name derives from "albanus" meaning white mountain, perhaps referring to snow, since the village is more than 900 metres above sea level.
+According to the other school of thought, the name comes from the Arabic "al-bana", that is, "excellent place".
+In fact, Montalbano Elicona really is an excellent place, starting with its castle, located on top of the hill, which you can reach through the historic centre's narrow alleys

-The August Bank Holiday’s traditional dish is pasta ‘ncasciata (pressed pasta) seasoned with veal and mutton ragout, crumbled meatballs, eggplants, eggs and breadcrumbs.
-Another typical dish, with the beautiful name of lempi and trori (thunder and lightning), is prepared with boiled and seasoned beans, grass pea, corn, lentils and wheat.
-Traditional frittui are also excellent: pork boiled with pork rinds, tripe, lung, heart and liver of the same pig.
+The traditional disk for the mid-August feast is pasta ‘ncasciata flavoured with a veal and lamb sauce, crumbled meatballs, aubergines, egg and breadcrumbs.
+Another typical dish, known by the wonderful name of lempi e trori (thunder and lightning), is prepared with boiled and seasoned beans, wild peas, corn, lentils and wheat.
+There’s the excellent frittuli, mixed pork with lard, boiled with the pork rinds, belly, lungs, heart and liver of the same animal.

-The Argimusco plateau is a magical and mysterious place near Montalbano, confining with the northern site of Bosco Malabotta.
-A group of large, quartz, sandstone rocks, with their curious and suggestive shape, stand over a thousand meters above sea level.
-Some popular beliefs associate this site to the famous Stonehenge and to ancient ritual activities related to astronomy.
-Others, instead, affirm that the origin of these megaliths is quite natural: their curious, symbolic and human shapes could have been caused by the wind erosion or by other weather events.
-Anyway, whatever it is, a walk in this amazing natural environment is worthwhile.
+Next, you should visit Sicily’s Stonehenge.
+The Argimusco plateau is a magical, mysterious place near Montalbano, on the northern border of the Bosco di Malabotta.
+A group of large quartz sandstone rocks, with strange, evocative shapes, stand here over a thousand metres above sea level.
+Some popular beliefs associate this site with the celebrated Stonehenge and ancient ritual activities related to astronomy.
+Others, however, assert that the origin of these megaliths is completely natural: wind erosion and other atmospheric events have produced the curious symbolic and human forms.
+Whatever the truth is, it’s still worth venturing out for a walk in this breathtaking natural environment.